+The potential $V^{\rm eaKS}$ is the \emph{exact adiabatic KS potential}, defined as the total potential for which the time-dependent KS system has ground-state density $\rho^{\rm S}(t)$ for all $t$, and $W^{\text{na}}$ is the corresponding non-adiabatic geometric correction.
+We here apply the adiabatic approximation to the total \emph{exact KS potential} $V^{\rm eKS}:=V_0[\Phi_0,\rho^{\rm S}]$.
+It is not the usual adiabatic approximation, normally applied only to the Hxc potential in~\eqref{eq:V_HXC} \cite[Sec.~VIII.D]{MAQUI_finite-26_ppt}.
+It is remarkable that $W^{\text{na}}$ describing all the non-adiabatic effects is such a simple and explicit functional of $\rho^{\rm S}$.

 \paragraph*{1D soft-Coulomb systems.} We next consider a two-electron singlet in 1D, with a soft-Coulomb interaction $V_\text{ee}(x)=1/\sqrt{x^2+1}$.
-This framework was extensively studied~\cite{FukHelTokRub-11,HelFukCasVerMarTokRub-11,HelFukTokAppGroRub-11,EllFukRubMai-12,FukEllRubMai-13,DarBarMai-24}, because standard adiabatic TDDFT approximations fail to reproduce, even qualitatively, the exact time-dependent density for this 1D toy model in much the same way as they do for real 3D Coulombic systems.
-We consider two different time-dependent external potentials $V_{\rm ext}^{(1)}$ and $V_{\rm ext}^{(2)}$.
+This framework was extensively studied~\cite{FukHelTokRub-11,HelFukCasVerMarTokRub-11,HelFukTokAppGroRub-11,EllFukRubMai-12,FukEllRubMai-13,DarBarMai-24}, because standard adiabatic TDDFT approximations fail to reproduce, even qualitatively, the exact $\rho^{\rm S}(t)$ for this 1D toy model in much the same way as they do for real 3D Coulombic systems.
+We consider two different time-dependent external potentials, both of the form $V_{\rm ext}^{(m)}(x)+xE\sin(\omega t)$.